Don’t forget to check out our standing competitions catalogue for any competitions due this month.

 The Biennial Vancouver Theatre in the Raw One-Act Play Contest is looking for the best, new, fresh and never before performed or published One-Act plays, particularly on themes of cultural and social diversity.
 Plays can be previously workshopped comedy, tragedy, drama or radio plays; they must be One-Act only.
 The submissions must be presented in proper stage-play format and be no more than 30 double-spaced typed and numbered pages equal to 30 minutes of acting, with no more than 6 characters.
 Send copies only of your script — no original manuscripts.
 (Please include a SASE — with your current contact address — for return of your script.)
 First prize is $200 (CAN) and at least one dramatic reading or staging of your play at a Theatre In the Raw cafe or venue or as part of a mini-tour program for the One-Act Play Series Nights.
 Other prizes are given to other winners.
 Entry Fee: $25 for one play, $45 for two, $70 for three, $90 for four.
 Deadline: Post-marked December 31.

-The Robert Kroetsch City of Edmonton Book Prize, established by the City of Edmonton and administered by the Writers’ Guild of Alberta, looks each year for outstanding books of fiction, non-fiction, poetry or drama written for adults or children that deal with some aspect of the City of Edmonton — its history, geography, current affairs, arts or people — published anywhere in the world in the preceding year by Edmonton, Alberta, authors.
+The Robert Kroetsch City of Edmonton Book Prize, established by the City of Edmonton and administered by the Writers’ Guild of Alberta, looks each year for outstanding published books of fiction, non-fiction, poetry or drama written that year for adults or children either by an Edmonton, Alberta, resident or that deals with some aspect of the City of Edmonton — its history, geography, current affairs, arts or people.
+The book can be published anywhere in the world.
 The entry may be submitted by authors, publishers or any interested parties.
 Self-published books are eligible as long as they have an ISBN.
 Ineligible are multi-author anthologies, books that are not in English or French, and unpublished pieces or manuscripts.
+Co-authored books, in which all authors worked on the entirety of the text, are eligible.
 The winner receives $10,000 (CAN), awarded at the Mayor’s Celebration of the Arts the following Spring.
 Entry Fee: $30 per entry.
 Deadline: December 31.